-To move to the next stage, a company has to tick off these 114 checks to move on to the next step while also defining the safety policy and carrying out a full risk analysis for all roles and operations.
+To move to the next stage, a company has to tick off these 114 checks while also defining the safety policy and carrying out a complete risk analysis for all roles and operations.

 Did you know?

 To be certified, you must pass two audits.
 The first one concerns the company's documentation and constitutes level 1, known as "stage 1".
-Then, the level 2 audit, known as "stage 2", will check whether the company's processes and organisation correspond to the established documentation.
+Then, the level 2 audit, referred to as "stage 2", will check whether the company's processes and organisation correspond to the established documentation.

-During these inspections, there are 3 types of anomalies:
+During these inspections, there are three types of anomalies:

-- Observations: the auditor gives the advice to improve a point, but this remains informative.
+- observations – the auditor provides advice to improve a point, but this remains informative.

 Step 3 — The mock audit, comparing our documentation with reality (after six months of audit preparation)

 Before the level 1 audit, we organised a mock audit with BSI Group.
 We then simulated a level 2 audit to assess our progress.
-We had focused a lot on documentation until then, but it was still very theoretical and we wanted to test ourselves in practice.
+Until then, we had focused a lot on documentation; however, it was still very theoretical and we wanted to test ourselves in practice.
 This simulation proved extremely useful and allowed us to take stock of our progress.
 We subsequently took and passed level 1 in June 2020.